S-Alif/social-networking-app/Readme.md

 # Social networking app

 This is a third year undergraduate android application project for software engineering course.
-The app is optimized for android phones only.
-It may run on . **Version 2** is ending here
+The app is optimized for android phones only. **Version 2** is ending here

 ### Table of contents
 <hr>